eforemeka/personal-page/content/wigdtw/week-15.md

 I'll start referring to them by their initials so that I stop using 'someone' lol.

-Mr. D's friend reached out because his friend needed to reinstall windows on their computer.
-I wasn't closeby and would not have been able to help out so I referred him to someone else.
+Mr. D reached out because his friend needed to reinstall windows on their computer.
+I wasn't close-by and would not have been able to help out so I referred him to someone else.

 W brought me her laptop to upgrade to Windows 11!
 I was happy to see her and even happier to do the upgrade.
 I love the Windows 11 interface btw.